andrii-sosiuk/go-telebot/README.md

 ## Usage

-Set the environment variable named `TELEGRAM_TOKEN` with your Telegram token and run:
+Set the environment variable named `TELE_TOKEN` with your Telegram token and run:
 ```
 ./dron-go-telebot start
 ```